 Anthony Marchese - Mr. Marchese has served as a director since December 2009.
-Since May 2012, Mr. Marchese has served as a Managing Director of the Capital Markets Group at TriPoint Global Equities, LLC, a New York based FINRA member broker/dealer.
+Since July 2018, Mar.
+Marchese has served as President of Marchese Management Co., LLC., a strategic advisory firm that consults to both public and private emerging growth companies.
 Mr. Marchese also serves as the general partner and chief investment officer of the Insiders Trend Fund, LP, an investment partnership whose mandate is to invest in those public companies whose officers and/or directors have been active acquirers of their own stock.
-Mr. Marchese's prior experience includes Axiom Capital Management, Inc. (Managing Director - 2011-2012), Monarch Capital Group, LLC (President and Chief Operating Officer - 2003 to 2011), Laidlaw Equities (senior vice president - April 1997 to March 2002), Southcoast Capital (senior vice president - May 1988 to April 1997), Oppenheimer & Co (limited partner - September 1982 to May 1988), Prudential-Bache (vice president - July 1981 to August 1982) and the General Motors Corporation (analyst - June 1980 to June 1981).
+Mr. Marchese's prior experience includes TriPoint Global Equities (Managing Director/Capital Markets- 2012-2018), Axiom Capital Management, Inc. (Managing Director - 2011-2012), Monarch Capital Group, LLC (President and Chief Operating Officer - 2003 to 2011), Laidlaw Equities (senior vice president - April 1997 to March 2002), Southcoast Capital (senior vice president - May 1988 to April 1997), Oppenheimer & Co (limited partner - September 1982 to May 1988), Prudential-Bache (vice president - July 1981 to August 1982) and the General Motors Corporation (analyst - June 1980 to June 1981).
 Mr. Marchese served in the military with the Army Security Agency and the U.S. Army Intelligence and Security Command.
 Mr. Marchese received an MBA in Finance from the University of Chicago.
 Mr. Marchese provides the Board with exceptional leadership and management knowledge, having gained extensive management and corporate finance experience during the course of his career.
 Mr. Marchese's specific experience, qualifications, attributes and skills described above led the Board to conclude that Mr. Marchese should serve as a member of the Board of Directors.